1. I can’t see the special characters on the buttons!

 - If you cannot see the characters in the European language keyboards, you’re probably using an unsupported browser (see Question 3).

 - If some of the symbols in the IPA for English keyboard or full IPA keyboard do not display correctly, your best bet is to download and install a free IPA-enabled font, for example one of the SIL fonts (Charis SIL, Gentium Plus or Doulos SIL) or one of the fonts from the Libertine Open Fonts Projekt (Linux Libertine, Linux Biolinum).
-If you use Windows XP, you might also consider upgrading your Windows, which would give you several excellent-looking IPA fonts, most notably Segoe UI and Cambria.

 2. I can type the characters on your site, but when I paste them to my document, I get garbage!